Averageasd/GameKingdom/README.md

 - [x] Verify user registration with email token.
 - [x] only activate account once user verify their account.
 - [x] Refactor code. create handler for exceptions. reference only services inside controllers.
-- [x] Implemented password reset logic.
+- [x] Implement password reset logic.
+- [ ] Implement logic that allows user to set a valid email for registration if they accidentally enter an invalid one.